svigil777/DSACodingPuzzle/README.md

    3. A feature with an arc distance from an obstacle > 10 degrees is no a part of that obstacle.

-        << replaces... >>

-        Objects are no closer than 20 degrees next to one another.
-There is no overlap.

    4. And outlier feature is one that is greater than ten degrees of arc from the next closest feature in an obstacle.

-        << replaces... >>

-        A feature > ½ sigma away from center of object is considered an outlier.
-        For simplicity, assume sigma is 10.

 Build/Test Instructions:
 Build and test were performed under the latest CygWin toolset.